Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-201 with a grade of C or better

-Topics for this course include: derivatives and integrals of transcendental functions, indeterminate forms, improper integrals, techniques and applications of integration, numerical integration, conic sections, parametric equations and polar coordinates.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+Topics for this course include: derivatives and integrals of transcendental functions, indeterminate forms, improper integrals, techniques and applications of integration.
+Time permitting: numerical integration, conic sections, parametric equations and polar coordinates will be covered.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered spring.

 MATHL 202